 • The purpose of this round is to find the 10 top ranked teams to proceed to the final round and to rank the remaining crews in the correct order.

 2.1.3 Finals

-• The purpose of this round is to find the order of the top 10 crews.
+• The purpose of this round is to find the order of the Finalists.